 What you will need

-Here is how to change the clock spring and steering angle sensor on a Volkswagen.
+Here is how to change a Volkswagen’s clock spring and steering angle sensor.

 - Make sure the front wheels are pointing forward.

-- Wait 15 minutes before you proceeded to the next step.
+- Wait 15 minutes before you proceed to the next step.

 - Disconnect the airbag wires and carefully put the airbag to the side.

 - Use an M12 triple square bit to loosen and remove the round bolt that holds the steering wheel.

 - Mark the steering column and steering column shaft to reinstall the steering wheel in the same location.

 - Remove the steering wheel from the steering column by pulling it towards you.